diyadey2006-oss/python-student-attendance-system/README.md

  Student Attendance Manager (Python)

+ Problem Statement
+ Manual attendance tracking in classrooms is time- consuming and prone to errors.This project helps to mantain attendance recording, storage and summary using      python authomatically.

  Project Overview

 The Student Attendance Manager is a Python-based application designed to manage and track student attendance efficiently.